aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapiunlockpost"></a>
 # **PdfWebapiUnlockPost**
-> FileResponse PdfWebapiUnlockPost (List<FileParameter> files, string passw)
+> FileResponse PdfWebapiUnlockPost (string password, List<byte[]> files)

-Unlock document.
+Unlock Document.

-Attempts to unlock a document with an password and associated files.
+Attempts to unlock a password-protected document, using any associated files if necessary, to grant access to the content.

 ### Example
 ```csharp